 Advocacy, Rights and Civil Society: This report reviews the changing trends in the funding of the non-profit sector in India, particularly in the recent context of the Government of India’s heightened attention on inflows from international donors.
 It examines the impact of these trends on local civil society organisations and discusses significant areas of opportunities for Indian philanthropists to play a more enabling role in the non-profit sector.

-Mapping Ecosystem of Support in India: This study maps the ecosystem of support for philanthropy and social impact in India.
-The support services covered by the research range from Human Resources, financial and data-driven insights to sector-wide ‘enabling’ inputs such as convening platforms for knowledge sharing, capacity building, monitoring, evaluation, crowd-funding, etc. The study goes beyond the boundaries of previous reports with coverage extending to nonprofits and foundations across 29 states with a focus on including respondents from semi-urban and rural districts as well
+State of the Support Ecosystem: This study maps the ecosystem of support for philanthropy and social impact in India.
+The support services covered by the research range from human resources, financial services, and data-driven insights to sector-wide ‘enabling’ inputs such as convening platforms for knowledge sharing, capacity building, monitoring, evaluation, crowd-funding, etc. The study goes beyond the boundaries of previous reports, as it covers nonprofits and foundations across 29 states with a focus on including respondents from semi-urban and rural districts as well.

 India Development Review (IDR): We have a strong partnership with IDR, India’s first online knowledge platform on social impact.
 Their content includes opinions, insights from real-world practice, as well as analysis on various thematic areas.
 It is contributed by a roster of sector experts and leaders, curated by the IDR team.
 The Centre supports IDR through a seed grant, with periodic exchange of ideas, insights, and networks.
 However, IDR and the Centre exercise complete independence with respect to their editorial and research policies, mandates, and practice.